 After fifteen safe and successful years Jamie has finished guiding 8000m peaks. 

 + sunscreen that doesn't freeze, like a Dermatone stick, or small enough that you can warm in a pocket

 Around base camp and ABC you can wear camp shoes or leather boots.
 Although climbing boot inners are warm, the sharp rock underfoot trash them.

 + Substantial down jacket.
 As well as wearing this to the summit perhaps, you'll wear this around camp during the evenings.

 + thick fleece pants or Primaloft pants, eg Mountain Hardwear Compressor Pant.

-+ second sleeping bag, essential for Everest, optional but useful on other mountains.
++ second sleeping bag, essential for Everest north side, optional but useful on other mountains.
 This should be 4 season although a fleece lining (available in Kathmandu) can do wonders.
 It saves you a lot of ferrying if you have two sleeping bags, one for BC-ABC and one for on the mountain.
 You can get serviceable sleeping bags in Kathmandu for US$200-300, and boost it with a quilt or duvet over the top.

 + sleeping bag liner.
 Silk is nicest but cotton or fleece will lessen the rate of grime accumulation.

 + base camp air mattress and closed cell mat.
 On the guide-assisted climbs we provide a combination closed cell foam pad and an open cell mattress for BC and ABC but a Thermarest is still more comfortable.